Murder Mystery Game AI

 • Best for: Multi-generational groups with mixed gaming experience

-Wavelength is a newer alternative that uses a spectrum instead of a grid.
+A spectrum-guessing game uses a dial instead of a grid.
 One player gives a clue positioning two concepts on a spectrum (e.g., "Where does 'pizza' fall between 'breakfast' and 'dessert'?"), and teammates guess.

 • Why it works: Creative clues spark laughter and debate; everyone feels invested in the outcome